 To maximize CNC machining cost reduction, if you have a hole diameter of up to 10 millimeters, design it in an increment of 0.1 millimeters.
 For anything above 10 millimeters, use an increment of 0.5 millimeters.
 If you’re designing in inches, refer to the fractional-inch drill bit sizes and use fractions of an inch.
 Regardless of which size hole, make sure the length of the hole doesn’t go above four times the diameter.

 8. Avoid Multiple Finishes

-The finish of your CNC machined part helps protect it against harsh environments and often improves the appearance.
+The finish of your CNC machined part helps protect it against harsh environments and often improves its appearance.
 Unfortunately, it also drives the cost up.
 Taking it another step further and asking for multiple finishes on one part increases the cost even more.

 If you want to save money, consider choosing the as-machined finish for the entire piece.
 Only ask for multiple finishes when you need them.